Charles Edward Keyser

 Charles Edward Keyser DL FSA (10 September 1847 – 23 May 1929) was a British stockbroker and authority on English church architecture.
-In his later life, he became Lord of the Manor of Aldermaston in the English county of Berkshire.
+In his later life, he became Lord of the manor of Aldermaston in the English county of Berkshire.

 Biography

 Charles Keyser was born in Paddington, London, to financier Charles Keyser (d.
 1892) and Margaret Blore (daughter of Edward Blore).
 Keyser attended Eton College, before studying law at Trinity College, Cambridge.
 He gained his B.A. in 1870 and his MA in 1873.
 Keyser joined Colne Valley Water, becoming the chairman.
 At this time, he lived at Warren House in Stanmore with his sister, Agnes.
-Leaving Warren House in approximately 1890, Keyser bought Merry Hill House in Bushey.
-While living in Hertfordshire, he captained the Hertfordshire County Cricket Club for eight years.